 The Dierck surname derives from the Germanic personal name Tederich (Theudoricus), which was composed of the elements "theud," meaning "people," or "race," and "ric," meaning "powerful."

 Early Origins of the Dierck family

 The surname Dierck was first found in Switzerland, where the name Dietrich emerged in mediaeval times as one of the notable families of the region.
 The popularity of the name can be traced back to the major figure of Theodrich the Great, King of the Goths in the 5th century.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

 Early History of the Dierck family

-Another 256 words (18 lines of text) covering the years 1825 and 1855 are included under the topic Early Dierck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dierck research.
+Another 117 words (8 lines of text) covering the years 1825 and 1855 are included under the topic Early Dierck History in all our PDF Extended History products and printed products wherever possible.